ksana410/myscript/docker/hexo/README.md

-# A docker image for build hexo server
+# A docker image for edit hexo website

-> the Dockerfile can build a image witch hexo server
+> The Dockerfile can build a ssh server with hexo

 ---

 ## Version

 v0.1

+## Base image

+apline:latest